Judas Priest: Reunion and Angel of Retribution (2003–2006)

 After eleven years apart, faced with an ever-growing demand for a reunion, Judas Priest and Rob Halford announced they would reunite in July 2003, to coincide with the release of the Metalogy box set (despite Halford's earlier insistence that he "would never do it").
 They did a concert tour in Europe in 2004, and co-headlined the 2004 Ozzfest, being named as the "premier act" by almost all US media coverage of the event.
 Judas Priest and "Ripper" Owens parted amicably, with Owens joining American heavy metal band Iced Earth.

 A new studio album, Angel of Retribution, was released on 1 March 2005 (US) on Sony Music/Epic Records to critical and commercial success, earning the band a 2005 Metal Hammer Golden Gods Award for Best Album.
 A global tour in support of the album ensued.
 As for the band Halford, writing for the fourth release was cut off.
 After the Retribution tour in June 2006, however, Halford announced he would create his own record company, Metal God Entertainment, where he would release all his solo material under his own control.
 In November 2006 he remastered his back catalogue and released it exclusively through Apple's iTunes Store.
 Two new songs allegedly set for the fourth release, "Forgotten Generation" and "Drop Out", were released through iTunes as well.

 Along with Queen, Kiss and Def Leppard, Judas Priest was an inaugural inductee into the "VH1 Rock Honors".
-The ceremony took place 25 May 2006 in Las Vegas, Nevada, and first aired on 31 May.
+The ceremony took place on 25 May 2006 in Las Vegas, Nevada, and first aired on 31 May.
 Their presentation was preceded by Godsmack performing a medley of "Electric Eye"/"Victim of Changes"/"Hell Bent for Leather."
-Judas Priest then played "Breaking the Law", "The Green Manalishi (With the Two Prong Crown)" and "You've Got Another Thing Comin'", before which Halford rode a Harley onstage.
+Judas Priest then played "Breaking the Law", "The Green Manalishi (With the Two Prong Crown)" and "You've Got Another Thing Comin", before which Halford rode a Harley-Davidson motorcycle onstage.